Cow vigilante violence in India: 1947–2011

 After the 1947 Partition of the Indian subcontinent into Pakistan and India, frequent riots and fatal violence broke in newly created India over cow slaughter.
 Between 1948 and 1951, cow slaughter led to a spate of riots broke out in Azamgarh, Akola, Pilbhit, Katni, Nagpur, Aligarh, Dhubri, Delhi and Calcutta.
 Riots triggered by slaughter of cows continued in rural and urban locations of India in the 1950s and 1960s.
 According to Ian Copland and other scholars, it was the practical stop of cow sacrifice ritual as Islamic festivals after 1947 that largely led to a reduction in riots from the peak observed just before India's independence.
-However, they add, the riots re-emerged in the 1960s, when a new generation of Muslims born after the independence reached adolescence, who were less aware of the trauma of religious violence in India of the 1940s, began to assert their rights.
+The riots, the add, re-emerged in the 1960s, when a new generation of Muslims born after the independence reached adolescence, who were less aware of the trauma of religious violence in India of the 1940s, began to assert their rights.

 In 1966, 100 members of Indian parliament signed a petition for a nationwide ban on cow slaughter.
 Hindu sadhus (monks) gathered in Delhi to protest against cow slaughter, launched go-raksha (cow protection) agitation and demanded a ban.
 During a huge procession that was walking towards the parliament to press their demand, before they could reach the parliament, some people began a disturbance and rioting started.
 These riots killed eight people.
 Indira Gandhi, the newly nominated Prime Minister, continued her father's policy of no national ban on cow slaughter.

 In 2002, five Dalit youths were killed by a mob in Jhajjar district, Haryana after accusations of cow slaughter.
 The mob were reportedly led by members of the Vishva Hindu Parishad, according to Human Rights Watch.
 According to People's Union for Democratic Rights, the Vishva Hindu Parishad and the Gauraksha Samiti have defended violent vigilantism around cow protection as sentiments against the "sin of cow-slaughter" and not related to "the social identity of the victims".
 Various groups, such as the families of the Dalits victims of cow-related violence in 2002, did not question the legitimacy of cow protection but questioned instead the false allegations.